changingspatialities/changingspatialities/content/en/talk/RFERL report on counting crowds/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: "Heinrich Böll Stiftung"
+publication: ""
 publication_short: ""

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: In this short documentary I observe human behaviour in the built environment and talk about the methodology on how to count crowds.
+summary: A short documentary on observing recent urban protests in Tbilisi and reflecting on the human and built environment interaction.

 tags:
 - Public Talk